South Woods State Prison

 South Woods State Prison is a state prison for male offenders located in Bridgeton, Cumberland County, New Jersey, United States.
 It is operated by the New Jersey Department of Corrections.

 History

 In the 1990s state officials planned to open a new prison in southern New Jersey.
 Officials planned to select one of several proposed sites in Camden County, Cumberland County, and Gloucester County.
 State officials narrowed the proposed sites to Bridgeton and Millville in Cumberland County.
 In 1992 officials said that they selected Bridgeton over Millville as the site for the proposed prison.

 South Woods State Prison opened in 1997 and is the newest, as well as the largest, prison in New Jersey.
 When officials from the City of Bridgeton heard of a state report proposing to move over 1,000 prisoners from Riverfront State Prison in Camden to South Woods, Bridgeton officials opposed the plans.

 There were 3,363 inmates of various custodial levels as of 2010.

+As of 2025 the population is 3,118.